Image credit: Mud River

 Visit the vet

 A few weeks prior to your scheduled vacation, bring the pup in for a wellness visit to ensure your pet is healthy for the trip and can enjoy/participate in scheduled activities.
 Depending on the trip destination, a health certificate may be needed from your vet.
 Modifications or alternatives to plans to keep your pet safe can be addressed at this time.
 Fearful or anxious pets may be better off not joining the vacation for both their safety and the safety and enjoyment of other vacationers.
+Don’t discount them entirely though – you can always discuss your options with an animal communicator and explore alternative, holistic approaches such as reiki for animals.
+In doing so you might find that your pets anxiousness was caused by an underlying condition, which when treated appropriately, disappears.

 Keep records close